wrf/pdbcolor/README.md

 For PDB files that contain multiple proteins, additional alignments can optionally be listed with `-a`.
 The corresponding protein ID must be given in the same order with `-s`.

 ### detailed instructions for scripts ###
-For details regarding the use of the above scripts involved in [sitewise likelihood calculations](https://github.com/wrf/pdbcolor#raxml-site-wise-likelihood), see the source code and instructions in the [sitewise_scripts folder](https://github.com/wrf/pdbcolor/tree/master/sitewise_scripts).
+For details regarding the use of the above scripts involved in [sitewise likelihood calculations](https://github.com/wrf/pdbcolor#raxml-site-wise-likelihood), see the source code and instructions in the [sitewise_scripts folder](https://github.com/wrf/pdbcolor/tree/master/sitewise_scripts), and were used in [Francis 2020](https://doi.org/10.7717/peerj.8865).

 ## phylobayes site-wise likelihood ##
 Average site-wise likelihoods can be calculated from [phylobayes](https://github.com/bayesiancook/pbmpi).
 The procedure of plotting these onto a structure is similar to the above instructions for [RAxML](https://github.com/wrf/pdbcolor#raxml-site-wise-likelihood), with a few differences in program operation and analysis.